Jakob2007/import_helper/README.md

 # import_helper

-With this module you can install packages right as you import them This module is primarily if you want to send your script to someone who isnt familiar with pip like clients or friends.
+With this module you can install packages right as you import them.
+This module is primarily if you plan to send your script to someone who is not familiar with python and pip, like clients or friends.

 ## Usage